The signs and symptoms of PTSD

 Every year nearly 8 million people are diagnosed with some form of PTSD (Post Traumatic Stress Disorder).
 It is believed that more than 50% of all men and women will experience signs and symptoms of PTSD at least once at some point in their lives, with women being more often affected than men.

 They can range from Veterans & First Responders to victims of domestic abuse and children.

 What is PTSD?

 PTSD is a condition which occurs in response to experience of severe or traumatic life events.
-A person’s sense of reality gets disturbed, and their perception of the world changes in response to these traumatic events.
+A include a person’s sense of reality gets disturbed, and their perception of the world changes in response to these traumatic events.
 Feelings of fear, depression, anxiety, hopelessness, helplessness, and shock are all commonly reported.

 Life events, such as combat, violence, sexual abuse, accidents, natural disasters, and death of a loved one can all trigger PTSD, yet not everyone who experiences a traumatic event goes on to experience PTSD.

 Some people who experience a traumatic event have a short period of distress and then moves on with their life.
 Some even experience a new or deepening of what they feel is their life purpose through the trauma.

 For others, instead of feeling better over time, anxiety, anger, depression, and/or disconnection (numbness) can develop and deepen for those experiencing PTSD.